emer/axon/examples/pvlv/README.md

 * MtxGo is over-active -- partial random looked good -- maybe go back to that.

 * better at keeping No active -- add more scale there to balance better.

+# DONE

+* what is using slow weights in the BG, etc circuits?  seems good.
+TrgActAvg is maybe faster but less reliable; slow wts also not clear big diff

+* simplify / fix all the PTNotMaint stuff?
+PL is "PFC of record" and key area for engaged goal -- has main descending prjns to raphe, ACh, etc.  Needed for proper feedback loop of learning at time of gating.

+* Learn Tr at time of Rew in proportion to prior gating discounting of ACh: if already gated, then don't learn, but if didn't gate, then learn.  provides the key robustness but learning at time of rew is generally not good.

+* go full rodent: rename ACCUtil -> PL, ACCNegVal -> IL; reserve ACC for actual motor ACC.

+* pvlv function needs to set GoalMaint global activity, typically as function of PL activity but could be other proxies in other models.
+Inhibits Ach.

 # Overview